radicalkjax/Athena/README.md

 ## License

 This project is intended to serve the infosec community.
 No more wasted hours ripping apart and reordering code.
-Let Athena guide your way and unwravel the mysteries of obfuscated code so that you can be the best researcher you can be.
+Let Athena guide your way and unravel the mysteries of obfuscated code so that you can be the best researcher you can be.